• Home

 Instrument panel, N202PW

 Here's the instrument panel in N202PW.
 It's simple compared to an airplane's panel, because there are no engine instruments.
-The PDA on the right is the navigation display!
+The PDA on the right served as the navigation display!

-The main flight instruments are airspeed, altitude - and two varios.
-The vario is your engine - without a working vario, you're coming down, so many gliders have 2 of them.
+The main flight instruments are airspeed, altitude - and two variometers.
+Without a working vario, you're coming down, so many gliders have 2 of them.
 The main vario has audio output so you can hear whether you're climbing or not, without needing to look at it.

 View from above Mount Palomar, N202PW

-The visibility from gliders is usually good, but the forward view from N202PW is amazing.
+The visibility from gliders is usually good, but the forward view from N202PW is amazing, as this photo suggests.
 The canopy comes down farther than most on each side, and extends all the way to the tip of the nose.
 Although they don't show up in this photo, I could see my toes in flight.
+And, although the photo doesn't show it, the canopy wraps all the way around on both sides, without obstruction.
+It's truly an amazing view.